-This spark plug is from an AVGAS burning engine that did use an anti-lead fouling additive.
+This spark plug is from an AVGAS burning engine that did not have an anti-lead fouling additive mixed in.
 Note that the fouling is only present close to the grounded electrode and absent from the cooler parts of the plug.
 The cylinder head had no lead deposits and the piston had minimal deposits.
 The only symptom the engine had was hard-starting because the plug is worn out.
-Lead deposits can be eliminated by the correct fuel additive (TCP).
+Lead deposits can be alleviated by a fuel additive, like TCP.
 Engines that use ethanol blends will not last as long and why any other kind of fuel is preferable.
 Regardless of what kind of fuel is used, the spark plug will wear out and/or foul.
 It is so inexpensive to change out the spark plug and improve starting and high end performance.

 Here is a plug from a Polini Thor 130 used for tandem flying.
 AVGAS treated with the TCP additive was used exclusively in the engine.
 It has about 30 hours on it and is at the end of its life.
-Even so, the plug has very light fouling.
+Even so, the plug has a very light fouling of lead phosphate, the byproduct of the chemical action of the TCP additive on tetraethyl lead.
 The cylinder head and piston crown will have little if any fouling.
 Compare the plug below with the plug above.
 Both engines had about the same number of hours on their respective plugs.
 It shows what a difference the TCP fuel additive makes.

 Below is a photo of an EGT sensor that has a small coating of lead monoxide (light yellow in color) from the burning of AVGAS without the TCP additive.
-It is a harmless powdery substance and is easily removed with a wire brush.
+It is easily removed with a wire brush.
 As with carbon deposits, the lead deposits must be removed periodically from the top of the piston and cylinder head, along with the carbon deposits.
 This is necessary to help the engine cool more efficiently.